Bicycle Colorado is proud to be a Stewardship Partner with the Care for Colorado Coalition.

 3. Leave It As You Find It

-• Leave plants, rocks and historical items as you find them so others experience the joy of discovery.
+• Enjoy discovering plants?
+Rocks?
+Historical and cultural items?
+Be sure to leave them as you found them so everyone can experience the joy of discovery.

 4. Trash the Trash